 This is the pulse of the campus during activity time.
 We have the famous BLOB where you can get bounced higher than the trees (moms..we have short trees?), a kayak course, a huge rope swing over the lake for back flips, our AWESOME 100 ft.
 Wet-Willy, and really loud bullfrogs.
 For your viewing pleasure, Jim Bob nestled the gym directly over Lake Chamois…pretty cool.

 10) The Pool

-Big enough to have a blast!
-Water polo, water volleyball, stuff the canoe challenge, synchronized swimming and more…We even roll our kayaks for the first time here!
+Our BRAND NEW POOL was finished last summer (2018) and houses Water polo, water volleyball, stuff the canoe challenge, synchronized swimming and more…We even roll our kayaks for the first time here!